-I was reminded of this when recently talking to one of our construction clients.
-Taking him through a Why Discovery conversation, it struck me that most people, whether talked about or not, work in their industry for deeply personal reasons.
+Most people are drawn to the work they do and the industry they are in for the very best of reasons.
+I was reminded of this when talking to one of our construction clients.
+Taking him through a Why Discovery conversation, it struck me that most people, work in their industry for deeply personal reasons.

+When it appears we have hit a plateau in the performance improvements in safety and productivity.
 It may dawn on us that the only real option is to find a way to move forward that is outside the current paradigm, the very thinking that holds the current circumstances in place.

 The best way to do this is to start to unpack some of the stories or assumptions that are deeply entrenched in our collective belief systems.
 The three most common assumptions are:

 People become the solution to safety as they experience being connected to the company’s purpose.
-Rather than needing to rigidly control people’s behaviour with rules and procedures, people contribute to safety and performance because they want to, and because they have something useful to give.
+Rather than needing to rigidly control people’s behaviour with rules and procedures, people contribute to safety and performance because they want to and because they have something useful to give.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.